This site is a journey.

-I started this journey alone, but over the past sixteen years of this online project, I am grateful to have discovered fellow travelers.
+I started this journey alone, but over the past eighteen years of this online project, I am grateful to have discovered fellow travelers.

 Through her art, poetry, and the Pre-Raphaelite works she appears in, Elizabeth Siddal still has the power to captivate.
 The story of her life and struggles beckons to us across time, pulling us into her thrall.

 Like many, I first discovered her through the tale of her exhumation and my reaction was a mixture of shock, outrage, and fascination.

 When I read this fragment of one of her poems, my curiosity became something else entirely.
 Something deeper.

 The imagery of dim phantoms, the idea of this woman’s struggle and her “tired brain” reached across a century and gripped my heart.
 I don’t know if I had ever before felt such compassion for someone so long dead.

 All these years of compiling information about her life and I am just now realizing that she has become, to use her words, my own dim phantom.